grandparkla/beta/pages/home.markdown

 ## Welcome!

-All are invited to Grand Park’s free year-round events including live music, exercise sessions, holiday gatherings, lunchtime activities, and much more!
+All are invited to attend Grand Park’s free events & activities, have a picnic on the lawn, play in the splashpad, or stroll through the gardens any day of the year!

 <ol class="event-list">
   <li>
     <a href="/sunday-sessions/">
       <div>
         <h3>Sunday Sessions</h3>
-        <h4>Sunday Sessions</h4>
+        <h4>Music & Dance Sessions</h4>
         <p>
           Sunday, June 23
         </p>